-Boost conventional agriculture’s confidence: new organic biostimulants to reduce water, nutrients, and pesticide demand.
+Boost conventional agriculture’s confidence: a new generation of biostimulants to reduce water, nutrients, and pesticide demand.

 The main objective of the Plants for Plants® project is to introduce new organic biostimulants that, due to their reliable performance, are suitable to conquer this market segment to reduce irrigation and chemical commodities to boost crops production.

 This new generation of plant-derived biostimulants, called Standardized Metabolites Phytocomplex (SMP), is able to enhance crops’ resource efficiency, thus reducing significantly the number of nutrients, water, and pesticides needed by the crops to grow, herewith improving their resilience to climate change and diseases.
 The SMP, scientifically extracted from purposely cultivated plants, have overcome the main limitations of traditional biostimulants, namely their questionable performances, not always based on the renewable raw material.

 Plants for Plants® will test and demonstrate 3 prototypes to pursue the following specific objectives

 - Develop an industrial process for the production of SMP

 - Produce 3 new biostimulants at pilot scale and validate performance on a variety of crops in open field in

 different climatic conditions: